edubruell/tidyllm/README.md

 ## Features

-- **Multiple Model Support**: Seamlessly switch between various model providers like Claude, ChatGPT, Groq or Ollama using the best of what each has to offer.
+- **Multiple Model Support**: Seamlessly switch between various model providers like Claude, ChatGPT, Groq, Mistral or Ollama using the best of what each has to offer.
 - **Media Handling**: Extract and process text from PDFs and capture console outputs for messaging.
 Upload imagefiles or the last plotpane to multimodal models.
 - **Interactive Messaging History**: Manage an ongoing conversation with models, maintaining a structured history of messages and media interactions, which are automatically formatted for each API
 - **Stateful handling of rate limits:** API rate limits are handled statefully within each R Session and API functions can wait automatically for rate limits to reset